Gamify-IT/docs/dev-manuals/test-data-management/README.md

 Completely replace the contents of the existing `.sql` file with the newly exported data.

-Commit the file with a message stating the changes you made (For example `add more minigame spots to overworld/default.sql`).
+Commit the file with a message stating the changes you made (For example `Add more minigame spots to overworld/default.sql`).